ZerBea/hcxdumptool/README.md

 * detailed knowledge of key derivation functions

-* detailed kowlege of Linux
+* detailed kwowledge of Linux

 * Operatingsystem: Arch Linux (strict), Kernel >= 5.4 (strict).
 It may work on other Linux systems (notebooks, desktops) and distributions, too (no support for other distributions, no support for other operating systems).